 Funds for the FILP come mainly from the postal savings system.
 In addition to financing the activities of public corporations, private sector investments are financed through public financial institutions such as the Japan Development Bank, the Export-Import Bank, and the Housing Loan Corporation.
-In the early postwar period nearly one-quarter of FILP finance went into strengthening industry, but the share dropped steadily through the 1950s, 1960s, and 1970s, and by 1980 less than 3 percent of FILP funds went to industry, while housing, regional development, and other activities have received half of the money (Ogura and Yoshino, 1988, Table 3).
+In the early postwar period nearly one-quarter of FILP finance went into strengthening industry, but the share dropped steadily through the 1950s, 1960s, and 1970s, and by 1980 less than 3 percent of FILP funds went to industry, while housing, regional development, and other activities received half of the money (Ogura and Yoshino, 1988, Table 3).

 One source of indirect subsidies is the public financial institutions that offer loans at rates below the prevailing market interest rate.
-A second source of implicit capital subsidy is the accelerated depreciation allowed under the tax system.12 Although some countries allow instantaneous depreciation of new investment, the only method that does not distort profitability of new investment, most require depreciation to be taken over some part of the life of the asset.
-Insofar as legal asset life and the structure of assets differ among sectors, there may be implicit differentiation among them in the present discounted value of depreciation allowances.
-In addition, an export-based special depreciation system existed from 1961-1972.
+A second source of implicit capital subsidy is the accelerated depreciation allowed under the tax system.12 Although some countries allow instantaneous depreciation of new investment, the only method that does not distort profitability of new investment, most require depreciation to be taken over the life of the asset.
+Insofar as legal asset life and the structure of assets differ among sectors, there may be implicit differentiation among them carried out.
+See also Johnson (1984) and Patrick (1986).